nikita98062/zomato-analysis/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## 📧 Contact
 Your Name - nikitatambole@gmail.com
 Project Link: [https://github.com/yourusername/zomato-analysis](https://github.com/yourusername/zomato-analysis)